skippyr/river-dreams/README.md

 The philosophy behind River Dreams is to create a comfortable and professional environment for people that want to spend most of their time in the terminal, by grouping most of the information that you would normally find in a system's bar in it.

-Like this, it reduces your need of a graphical environment and becomes a great addition for when you are using a window manager or cannot have access to your graphical environment, like when doing a maintenance.
+Like this, it reduces your need of a graphical environment and becomes a great addition for when you are using a window manager or can not have access to your graphical environment, like when doing a maintenance.

 In your prompt, you will find: